 Last time I was in Zermatt was on my honeymoon in September of 1990.

 Disclosure: Cynthia and I were hosted by Valais-Wallis Tourism, Alex Grill, and Hotel Alex in Zermatt, Switzerland.
 We were also provided with Swiss Passes for rail transportation, thanks to Switzerland Tourism.

 As you can see, I looked a wee bit different!

-I was traveling with my girlfriend this time: Cynthia from What a Girl Eats.
+On this trip, I was traveling with my girlfriend: Cynthia from What a Girl Eats.
 We had left Brig after visiting the incredible Aletsch Glacier and took a marvelous train ride to Zermatt.
-More to come on that train ride later.
 We were greeted at the train station by Amadé Perrig, who would be our tour guide during our stay.
 Little did we know how incredibly fortunate we would be to have him as our personal escort to discover Zermatt as he is the former president of Zermatt Tourism!